Friendly and supportive environmentKim - Norway

 Applications for Semester 2 (July-November) are due on 1 April each year.

 Be nominated by your home institution

-To complete the online nomination, your home institution will need to submit the following documentation in English:
+To complete the online nomination, your home institution will nominate you to QUT and provide the following documentation in English:

 - your current university academic record (grades)

-- evidence of your English proficiency, if required
+- evidence of your English proficiency, if required, and

 - bachelor and master degree transcripts if you're a research student.